rage/programming-23/data/part-11/2-more-comprehensions.md

 This exercise is a slightly modified version of the exercise [Comparing properties](/part-9/1-objects-and-references#programming-exercise-comparing-properties) from part 9.

 Please write a function named `cheaper_properties(properties: list, reference: RealProperty)` which takes a list of properties and a single RealProperty object as its arguments.
-The function should return a list containing only those properties in the original list which are cheaper, along with the price difference when compared to the reference property.
+The function should return a list containing only those properties in the original list which are cheaper than the reference property, along with the price difference.
 The items in the returned list should be tuples, where the first item is the property itself and the second is the difference in price.

 The function should be implemented using list comprehensions.
-The length of the function, measured in lines of code, should be 2, including the header line beginning with the `def` keyword.
+The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.

 The code for the `RealProperty` class is included in the exercise template and should not be changed.